 The Room Head or Nursery Manager will contact you to arrange introductory sessions before your child’s start date.
 This will give you and your child the opportunity to come into the nursery a few times for an hour or two to familiarise yourselves with the carers and the new environment and it will also allow you to sit down with your child’s Key Person to go through the Care Plan and share information about your child’s developmental stage, routine, interestes, personality, likes, dislikes and so on.

 Each room has sleeping arrangements and we will follow your routine.
 The babies and younger children have sleeping areas within their rooms, the older children join the toddlers in their quiet room for a chance to recharge their batteries.

 The menus are carefully drawn up to ensure nutritious, well balanced meals which the children will enjoy.
 The menus are seasonal to ensure as much fresh produce as possible.
-Babies’ meals are adapted from the main menu and special diets are catered for wherever possible.
-We are part of ‘Stop the Rot’ campaign and endeavour to avoid hidden sugars in food and drinks where possible.
+Babies’ meals are adapted from the main menu and individual diets are catered for wherever possible.
+We are committed to helping to combat tooth decay in all children and endeavour to avoid hidden sugars in food and drinks where possible.
 Although we have delicious home cooked desserts as a treat, there is always yoghurt and fruit healthy options available.